Perfume Parlour EDP

 Addictive Planet

 Perfume Parlour Addictive Planet is an Eau de Parfum.
-The fragrance settles into a heart of Tuberose, Lily, Jasmine, and Spicy.
+Addictive Planet settles into a heart of Spicy, Jasmine, Tuberose, and Lily.
+Perfume Parlour's Addictive Planet carries an Acquired verdict, a white floral-led wear.

 A budget Perfume Parlour interpretation of Nasomatto Narcotic Venus (2008) - Alessandro Gualtieri's narcotic-tuberose extrait that married heady white florals with a soft animalic underside, here translated into an EDP-strength reading with the tuberose-lily-jasmine heart still intact.
 Honest dupe-fidelity for evening and warm-weather wear.